 That is why web browsers show a warning when a web server returns a non-trusted SSL certificate.
 In the figure below, you can see an example of the warning that appears in the web browser when this happens.

-For a web browser to trust a TLS enabled web server, the following criteria must be met:
+For a web browser to trust a TLS-enabled web server, the following criteria must be met:

 You are probably at this point getting the picture that this is not so easy to manage for embedded devices.
-Maybe you already sell a TLS enabled product and simply push this problem to your end customer(s); however, it is virtually impossible for non technical users to get this working.
-As we mentioned above, using a non trusted HTTPS connection is no more secure than using a non secure HTTP connection.
+Maybe you already sell a TLS-enabled product and simply push this problem to your end customer(s); however, it is virtually impossible for non-technical users to get this working.
+As we mentioned above, using a non-trusted HTTPS connection is no more secure than using a non-secure HTTP connection.
 The reason for this is that the browser cannot distinguish between a man in the middle and the real device if the web browser is unable to trust the embedded web server.

-If your customers are super techies, they may elect to be their own Certificate Authority, however, the administrative work involved, even for SSL experts, is just enormous.
-In any event, your product would look much more professional if you could provide a solution that completely automates the certificate management.
-What you need is a solution that enables your customers to simply browse to their newly purchased devices without getting any errors in the browser.
+If your customers are super techies, they may elect to be their own Certificate Authority; however, the administrative work involved, even for SSL experts, is just enormous.
+In any event, your product would look much more professional if you could provide a solution that completely automates certificate management.
+What you need is a solution that enables your customers to browse to their newly purchased devices without getting any errors in the browser.

 Thanks to the new Certificate Authority Let's Encrypt, it is now possible to completely automate the installation of free and trusted certificates for web servers deployed within private networks.
 However, Let's Encrypt requires the use of a new security protocol for its automated certificate management.
 In addition, a DNS service for private web servers must be used together with the Let's Encrypt service.